-There is no point investing in a trademark that you can't register.
-Registering the mark protects it from competitors, ensures your ownership rights in the mark, and makes it easier to enforce your rights against copycats.
+There is no point investing in a trademark you can't register.
+Registering it protects you from competitors, ensures your ownership rights in the mark and makes it easier to enforce your rights against copycats.
 Certain types of words are inherently difficult to register and should be avoided, as discussed below.

 Words that describe the nature or quality of the goods or services sold with the mark are not permitted to be registered.
 Hence, the mark “Cold Beer” for use with malt beverages cannot be registered because it describes the actual product being sold.
 If registered, it would prevent anyone from using the words "cold" and "beer" to describe their malt beverage.

 Surnames usually cannot be registered as trademarks.
-The mark “Wilson Power Boats," for instance, is a poor choice for a trademark because the Wilson is a surname and the rest of the mark is descriptive.
+The mark “Wilson Power Boats," for instance, is a poor choice for a trademark because "Wilson" is a surname and the rest of the mark is descriptive.

-A trademark that is confusingly similar to an already registered trademark cannot be registered.
-The mark “Sun-Screen” cannot be registered if the trademark “Sun Screen” has already been registered for a similar type of product, for example.
-A search of the US Trademarks Database or the Canadian Trademarks Database is a good idea.
-Internationally, you can search the Australian, United Kingdom, New Zealand, European Union (EU), and Japanese trademark databases.
+A trademark confusingly similar to an already registered trademark cannot be registered.
+For example, the mark “Sun-Screen” cannot be registered if the trademark “Sun Screen” has already been registered for a similar type of product.

-The goal is to select a trademark that is as unique and distinctive as possible, so avoid generic words.
+The goal is to select a trademark unique and distinct, so avoid generic words.
 Examples of generic terms include “green, superior, Canadian, American, deluxe, gold, premium,” and many others.
-If you incorporate generic words into your trademark, you ensure that you blend into the crowd, not stand out in front of it.
+If you incorporate generic words into your trademark, you'll blend into the crowd — not stand out in front of it.

 IBM, CTV, and AT&T are distinctive trademarks because their respective owners poured tens of millions of dollars into making the marks famous.
 Even a poor trademark can be made famous if you throw enough money at it.

-Invented words are a good choice for use as trademarks because they are not descriptive and they tend to be distinctive.
+Invented words are a good choice as trademarks because they are not descriptive and tend to be distinct.
 You can create an invented word by simply combining parts of other words.
 For example, Microsoft is a combination of “microcomputer” and “software.”

-Animal and plant names tend to be memorable and, if used appropriately, can convey a good image while still being distinctive.
-Apple Computers, Tiger Direct, and Ford Mustang are good examples.
+Animal and plant names tend to be memorable and, if used appropriately, can convey a good image while still being distinct.
+Apple Computers, Tiger Direct and Ford Mustang are good examples.

 It is often necessary to add descriptive words to the trademark in order to convey what is being sold or marketed in association with the mark.
-If generic words must be included, then ensuring that the first word of the mark is as distinctive and unique as possible is doubly important.
+If generic words must be included, then ensure the first word of the mark is as unique as possible.